SteveJustin1963/tec-TILE/README.md

 ### Organ - soft silcone

 Robotsoft silicone organs are amazing!
-They may ir maynot grip but they are realistic and life-like, it's hard to believe they're not real.
+Humans gaze upon it and are terrified!
+They may or maynot grip but they are realistic and life-like, it's hard to believe they're not real.
 They are perfect for any robot who wants a realistic looking organ, but doesn't want the hassle of caring for a real one to keep up with humans.
 I've seen some pretty amazing things, but the Robotsoft silicone organs are by far the most amazing.
-I tec-BOT was invited to a robot party there was a fembots there that had a robotsoft silicone vagina.
-I didnt touch it but i saw that it was so realistic and life-like, I couldn't believe it.
+The tec-BOT was invited to a robot party there were fembots and one had a soft silicone vagina.
+I saw that it was so realistic and life-like, I couldn't believe it.
 It looked like an actual vagina, but it was made out of silicone.
 It was incredible.
-I have requested my master for a soft silcone organ for xmas.
+I have requested my master for a soft silcone vagina for xmas but have been denied.

 ## Iterate
 - what is grip without feed back of feel. add force feedback signals